Affiliate links on Android Authority may earn us a commission. Learn more.

 How to delete Facebook photos on almost any device

 Facebook is the world’s largest social media website.
-People are on it all the time, and they upload a metric ton of photos.
+People are on it all the time, and they upload a lot of photos.
 Hundreds of millions of photos go up every day.
-That means eventually, you may want to delete a few of them.
+That means, eventually, you may want to delete a few of them.
 After all, potential employers may look through your photos, and there are probably some old memories you don’t want to relive.
-We can show you how to delete Facebook photos on almost any platform.
+We will show you how to delete Facebook photos on almost any platform.

 To delete Facebook photos, go to the photo you wish to delete.
 Select the three-dot icon and in the drop-down menu, select Delete Photo.
 You can also do the same to delete whole albums.

 There are some minor caveats, though.
 You cannot delete photos you did not upload to Facebook yourself.
 You can, however, remove the tag, and that removes the photo from your profile.
 Additionally, you can ask friends to remove Facebook photos from their profiles.
 If the photo is particularly egregious, you can also report the photo and hope that Facebook takes it down for violating the terms of service.
 This tutorial only works for the Facebook photos you uploaded.

 How to delete Facebook photos on Android and iOS